 - Social media share buttons and integrations

-Starting an ecommerce business is challenging and time-consuming but if you are willing to put in the time to learn and stick to it long enough, you will eventually achieve success.
-A great ecommerce store is the crux of great branding, carefully tested products, and amazing marketing.
+Starting an eCommerce business is challenging and time-consuming but if you are willing to put in the time to learn and stick to it long enough, you will eventually achieve success.
+A great eCommerce store is the crux of great branding, carefully tested products, and amazing marketing.

 Execution will trump anything when it comes to creating a profitable ecommerce store.

 Learning something new every day through your support network and constantly re-evaluating your efforts will ensure that you stay ahead of your competition.
-I hope you are excited to build and grow your ecommerce store!
+I hope you are excited to build and grow your eCommerce store!

 This article was repurposed for an article I wrote for Inc Magazine.

 Don’t forget that I also offer coaching for ecommerce entrepreneurs.
 To sign up for a session, follow the link below: